You may be wondering why your provider referred you to a speech-language pathologist when your primary complaint or diagnosis is:

 Laryngeal Control evaluation: What to expect

 During the laryngeal control evaluation, we will review prior test results and identify any behavioral patterns (chronic throat clearing, hydration, speaking patterns, reflux symptoms) that could be contributing factors.
-Following a review of your symptoms and medical history, one of our fellowship-trained laryngologists or voice pathologists will perform a video laryngostroboscopy to assess the function of your larynx (voice box).
+Following a review of your symptoms and medical history, one of our fellowship-trained laryngologists or voice pathologists will perform a laryngoscopy or video laryngostroboscopy to assess the function of your larynx (voice box).
 If you have specific triggers for your cough or shortness of breath (e.g. strong odors/perfumes or exercise), the provider may have you walk briskly/run or expose you to the triggering odors in attempt to provoke your symptoms.
 If we see abnormal vocal fold movement during the exam, we will immediately coach you through breathing exercises to resolve your cough or shortness of breath.

 How do I prepare for this evaluation?